Code-Institute-Submissions/battleofnagashino/readme.md

 ### Unfixed Bugs

- - On a touchscreen device when you tap on the menu button but don't go to a link in the menu its hard to close the menu.
+ - On a touchscreen device when you tap on the menu button but don't go to a link in the menu its unclear as to how to close the menu.

 ## Deployment